Part 3 - Summary of Common Linux Commands (Ubuntu)

 grep -n "error" app.log

-Recursive search in directory
+Recursive search directory

 grep -rn "listen" /etc/nginx/